Internet in China: Content

+Messaging

+As of 2023, the most used internet services in China are instant messaging and mobile messaging apps.
+In 2020, 99% of internet users in China used instant messaging, while 99.8% used mobile messaging apps.

+As of 2019, 93.5% of Chinese internet users have used WeChat.

+Websites

 All websites that operate in China with their own domain name must have an ICP license from the Ministry of Industry and Information Technology.
 Because the PRC government blocks many foreign websites, many homegrown copycats of foreign websites have appeared.

 Search engines

-Baidu is the leading search engine in China, while most web portals also provide search opportunities like Bing, Sogou.
+Baidu is the leading search engine in China, while most web portals also provide search opportunities like Bing and Sogou.

+Efforts to establish state-owned search engines in China have not succeeded.
+Search engine ChinaSo.com, jointly managed by Xinhua News Agency and People's Daily, is active as of 2024 but has few users.
+State-run search engine Jike Search, the CEO of which was Deng Yaping, failed in 2013.

 Online communities

 Although the Chinese write fewer emails, they enjoy other online communication tools.
 Users form their communities based on different interests.
-Bulletin boards on portals or elsewhere, chat rooms, instant messaging groups, blogs and microblogs are very active, while photo-sharing and social networking sites are growing rapidly.
+Bulletin boards on portals or elsewhere, chat rooms, instant messaging groups, blogs are very active, while photo-sharing and social networking sites are growing rapidly.
 Some Wikis such as the Sogou Baike and Baidu Baike are "flourishing".

+Since 2009, microblogs (weibo) have become one of the most widely used internet services in China.

 Social media

-China is one of the most restricted countries in the world in terms of internet, but these constraints have directly contributed to the staggering success of local Chinese social media sites.
-The Chinese government makes it impossible for foreign companies to enter the Chinese social media network.
-Without access to the majority of social media platforms used elsewhere in the world, the Chinese have created their own networks but with more users – which is why every global company pays attention to these sites.
-Some Chinese famous social medias are Sina Weibo, QQ, Qzone, Renren, Zorpia, and Douban.
-And in recent years, the use of WeChat has become more and more popular among people in China.
+China is one of the most restricted countries in the world in terms of internet; however, these constraints have directly contributed to the success of local Chinese social media sites.

 Online shopping

-The rapidly increasing number of Internet users in China has also generated a large online shopping base in the country.
-A large number of Chinese internet users have even been branded as having an "online shopping addiction" as a result of the growth of the industry.
-According to Sina.com, Chinese consumers with Internet access spend an average of RMB10,000 online annually.
+Since 2013, China is the world's largest e-commerce market.
+Its domestic e-commerce market was an estimated US$899 billion in 2016.
+China accounted for 42.4% of worldwide retail e-commerce in that year, the most of any country.In 2019, online retail sales were 21% of China's total retail sales.
+As of late 2022, approximately 850 million Chinese individuals shop online and sectors related to e-commerce employ 69 million people in the country.
+In 2023, nearly 50% of worldwide online sales took place from China.

+Some local governments have created e-commerce platforms in an effort to facilitate sales of local products.
+With the exception of the business-to-business platform Yiwugo.com (created by the Yiwu city government and a state-owned enterprise), these platforms have not been commercially successful.